Characterizations of Gelfand rings specially clean rings and their dual rings: Preliminaries

-An ideal $I$ of a ring $A$ is called a \emph{pure} ideal if the canonical ring map $A\rightarrow A/I$ is a flat ring map.
-It is well known that every finitely generated flat module over a local ring is free, see \cite[Tag 00NZ]{Johan}.
-Using this, then we obtain the following result. \\
+Here we recall some material which is needed in the sequel.
+In this paper all rings are commutative.
+An ideal $I$ of a ring $A$ is called a \emph{pure} ideal if the canonical ring map $A\rightarrow A/I$ is a flat ring map. \\